waitlyapp/frisbii-php-api/docs/Api/AddOnApi.md

-# Billwerk\AddOnApi
+# Frisbii\AddOnApi

-All URIs are relative to *https://api.reepay.com/api.reepay.com*
+All URIs are relative to *https://api.frisbii.com*

 Method | HTTP request | Description
 ------------- | ------------- | -------------